Cosemisimple Hopf algebras are faithfully flat over Hopf subalgebras: Preliminaries

 \section{Preliminaries}

 In this section we make the preparations necessary to prove the main results.
-Throughout, we work over a fixed field $k$, so (co, bi, Hopf)algebra means (co, bi, Hopf)algebra over $k$, etc. We write $\cat{Alg}$, $\cat{Coalg}$, $\cat{Bialg}$ and $\cat{Halg}$ for the categories of $k$-algebras, coalgebras, bialgebras and Hopf algebras respectively.
-We will also make use of the notion of coring over a (not necessarily commutative) $k$-algebra; we refer to \cite{MR2012570} for basic properties and results.
+Throughout, we work over a fixed field $k$, so (co, bi, Hopf)algebra means (co, bi, Hopf)algebra over $k$, etc. The reader should feel free to assume $k$ to be algebraically closed whenever convenient, as most results are invariant under scalar extension.
+In \Cref{se.CQG} we specialize to characteristic zero.

+We assume basic familiarity with coalgebra and Hopf algebra theory, for example as presented in \cite{MR1243637}.
+We will make brief use of the notion of coring over a (not necessarily commutative) $k$-algebra; we refer to \cite{MR2012570} for basic properties and results.